5 Easy Plants to Get Kids Gardening Early!

 There’s nothing better than growing your own vegetables!
 Not only are you avoiding possible pesticides, growing your own veggies is a fantastic learning experience for kids even as young as two or three.
 The act of gardening shows them where food comes from, teaches them responsibility and patience, and gives them the opportunity to get their hands a little dirty.
 (Plus, did you know that kids are much more likely to eat veggies if they had a hand in the growing process?)

 Here are five easy plants for your child to try growing:

 1. Leafy Greens

-Healthy and beautiful, a variety of salad greens (like arugula, mizuna, spinach, and romaine) are ideal for kids to tend to because the time between planting and harvest is so short!
-Most can be grown in just a few short weeks.
+Healthy and beautiful salad greens are ideal for kids to tend!
+Think arugula, mizuna, spinach, romaine, and others.
+The time between planting and harvest is so short, most can be grown in just a few short weeks.

 This fragrant staple can be grown indoors or out!
 If you’re planning to use your basil to make a big batch of pesto for pasta night, make sure to grow several plants.
 If you only have room for a few, use the basil for seasoning instead, and have your child harvest individual leaves when you need them for a stir-fry or curry dinner.

 With their short roots, strawberries are a great choice for planting in a pot—and your little one will love eating the end result.
-(And don’t think they’re solely dessert food, either!
-There’s a ton of ways you can incorporate this little fruit into your mealtime rotation.)
+There’s a ton of ways you can incorporate this little fruit into your mealtime rotation.